ilyasergey/YSC2229/source/week-01b_insert_sort.rst

 Correctness of sorting
 ----------------------

-In order to reason about ht ecorrectness of sorting, we first need to say what its specification is, i.e., what is a correctly sorted list.
+In order to reason about the correctness of sorting, we first need to say what its specification is, i.e., what is a correctly sorted list.
 This notion is described by the following definition::